 Types of vulnerability

-Cognitive vulnerability results from erroneous patterns of thinking, which makes people more vulnerable to certain psychological problems, such as mood disorders.
+Cognitive vulnerability results from erroneous patterns of thinking, which makes people prone to certain psychological problems, such as mood disorders.
 Insecure attachment and stressful events contribute to this process.

 I am highly selective about who I’m prepared to be vulnerable with.
-I’ve had some negative experiences, and these are hard to overcome.
-I suppose I’m vulnerable on my blog, but there’s really not much that could happen in terms of negative repercussions with that.
+I’ve had some negative experiences, and these are hard to overcome without going into avoidance mode.
+I suppose I’m vulnerable here on the blog, but there’s really not much that could happen in terms of negative repercussions with that.
 I suppose all I can do is look for ways that I can be vulnerable, and at least try to push myself.